Skip to main content

 • No. of students admitted per year: 2

-• Typical offer: A*AA
+• A level: A*AA

-• Interview arrangements: Two interviews.
+• Interview arrangements: Two interviews

 Apart for the option of continuing in academia, common destinations are computing, finance and law (after a Law Conversion course).
 Others follow traditional routes such as journalism and civil service.